 Upper Chest Exercise Selection

 The best way to shift some training emphasis onto your upper pecs is to simply swap out one or two of your standard chest moves for ones that tax the upper fibers directly.
-In practice, this can look like switching the flat bench press out for the incline bench press, or finishing your workouts with dips instead of push-ups or cable flyes.
+In practice, this can look like switching the incline bench press out for the flat bench press, or finishing your workouts with dips instead of push-ups or cable flyes.

 Upper Chest Sets and Reps

 Your upper chest is a only a portion of your pecs.
-As such, it lacks a bit of overall power and many upper chest movements respond better to slightly higher reps.
+As such, it lacks a bit of overall power and many upper chest movements respond better to slightly higher rep sets.

 - For Muscle Mass: Shoot for 3 to 4 sets per exercise, with 8 to 12 reps on presses and 10 to 15 repetitions on flyes or bodyweight moves.

 Upper Chest Training Tips

 Here are a few actionable tips to help you prioritize upper chest growth during your workouts.